 This is because they want you to try them out and see if you like the workflow…

-If you do, you can upgrade to the latest version which is now called Waveform 9 which isn’t free.
+If you do, you can upgrade to the latest version that is now called Waveform 9, which isn’t free.

-In order to get this one, you will need to register.
+In order to get this one, you will need to register as well.